 Selection of TAs

-Need-based financial aid is available to graduate students in the form of graduate grants through UCD's Financial Aid office.
+Need-based financial aid is available to graduate students in the form of graduate grants through CU Denver's Financial Aid office.
 To be eligible for a graduate grant, students must:

 - Complete a financial aid application though the Financial Aid office by February 1 (submitting the application as soon after Jan.
 1 as possible is recommended)